-38.1 Unit member’s options for coverage by retirement plan are described by plan brochures which are available from the Retirement Office.
+38. 1 Employee’s options for coverage by retirement plan are described by plan brochures which are available from the Retirement Office.

 38.2 Effective July 19, 2015, the County shall discontinue employer pick up the employee’s statutorily required retirement contribution.